DannyBoyNYC/5-D3-bar-chart/readme.md

 - Does it vary consistently, with no standard value?
 - Or are there really humid days and really dry days, with none in-between?

 Looking at the [scatter plot](https://dataviz-exercises.netlify.app/dew-point-interactive/index.html) we made, we can see the daily humidity values from the dots' vertical placement but it's hard to answer our questions - do most of our dots fall close the middle of the chart?
-We're not entirely sure.
+It's not entirely clear from the presentation.

-Instead, let's make a histogram that plots a single metric - humidity.
+So let's make a histogram that plots a single metric - humidity.

 ## Histogram